Body Of Missing Woman Found Wrapped in Plastic in River

-FARGO, N.D. - Authorities in Fargo, North Dakota, say they've found the body of a missing woman, who was eight months pregnant when she disappeared.
+FARGO, N.D. - Fargo police say the body of a 22-year-old woman who was eight months pregnant when she went missing has been found.

-Fargo Police Chief David Todd told a news conference the body of 22-year-old Savanna Greywind was found in a river Sunday evening.
+Police have been searching for Savanna Greywind since she disappeared Aug.
+19. Fargo Police Chief David Todd said Sunday night that Greywind was pulled out of the Red River, just outside of Moorhead, at about 8:20 p.m.
+He said about an hour later, her body was identified.

-Todd says the body, which was wrapped in plastic, was first spotted by kayakers who notified authorities.
-At the same time, Todd says a farmstead was being searched.
-Todd says suspicious items were found at the farmstead that led authorities to believe it may be a crime scene.
+According to KVLY in Fargo, two kayakers found the body Sunday evening.
+Police tell KVLY the body was wrapped in plastic and had been snagged on a log or a tree branch in the river.

 JOIN THE CONVERSATION